Calculus Placement Exam

 Upon arrival, present a current photo ID.
 A fee of $20 will be collected (cash/check only).

-If you live more than 50 miles away from SJSU, you may have your Placement Assessment proctored at another CSU testing office, or at a college/university test center in your area.
+If you live more than 50 miles away from SJSU, you may have your Proctored Assessment administered at another CSU test center, or at a college/university test center in your area.
 Click here for more information.

 After the Test

-Your score will automatically be uploaded at the end of the day.
+Your score will automatically be uploaded at the end of the next business day.
 The score will be used to recommend the highest possible math course for your major.

 For information on minimum score requirements, click here.

 You may retake the placement assessment one time.
 Only the highest score will be counted.
+There is another 2 week cooldown period between proctored assessments.
 For best possible scoring, students are encouraged to spend time in the Prep and Learning Module before retaking the placement assessment.
 E-mail the office when you are ready.